victoriaprestes/victoriaprestes/README.md

 <img align='right' src='https://media1.tenor.com/m/v5lxzTqe79AAAAAd/outer-wilds.gif' width='250'>

 I love statistics and math and I love tech, so why not join both?
 It’s fascinating to see how data can tell stories and help us figure things out.
-Currently, I have an [exploratory data analysis project](https://github.com/victoriaprestes/ifood-data-analyst-case) you can check out, and I’m constantly evolving my skills.
+Currently, I have an [exploratory data analysis project](https://github.com/victoriaprestes/ifood-data-analyst-case) you can check out, and I’m constantly evolving my skills to be able create more interesting projects.

 ### Always excited to learn and collaborate, feel free to connect with me!